Twelve year old Anne Hoey left County Mayo, Ireland to travel to New Orleans, Louisiana to live with her Aunt Anne and her Uncle John Edwards.

 William Fletcher home (Anne's home)

-Phase III: Westchester County White Plains and Port Chester
+Phase III Anne Hoey Walking Tour: White Plains and Port Chester

 Anne and her family settled in White Plains and eventually moved to Port Chester.
 Her children, grandchildren also lived in Port Chester with some family remaining in the area to this day.

-List below includes links to blog page, detailing each location - sub lists beneath are GPS links to location.
+List below includes links to blog page, detailing each location - link beneath are GPS links to location.